AndrewJBateman/angular-material-portfolio/README.md

 * Services: All http calls are enclosed in their own service, in the services folder.
 There are 3 services:

-1. posts: to get posts from the Firestore backend database,
-2. github: [Github API](https://developer.github.com/v4/query/) used with a httpClient GET request to display current state of my repository.
-3. auth: to authenticate users and limit write access to the Firestore backend database.
+**posts:** to get posts from the Firestore backend database, **github:** [Github API](https://developer.github.com/v4/query/) used with a httpClient GET request to display current state of my repository, **auth:** to authenticate users and limit write access to the Firestore backend database.

 ## :clipboard: Status & To-Do List